major0/shlib/README.md

 portable and useful for all).
 Further more, [shlib][shlib] is self-optimizing at *load-time*, meaning that it does not spend time checking the shell environment every time an interface is called.
-The end result is fast and portable shell scripts  which work right regardless of which flavor of `/bin/sh` is interpretting them.
+The end result is fast and portable shell scripts which, hopefully, work right regardless of which flavor of `/bin/sh` is interpretting them.

 ## Philosphy ##